Painted by Tamara Davisson and Jason Galles in 2012

 When Tamra Davisson entered the Summer of Murals Competition 2012, old history stirred within her.
 She has her own rich history of creating art in various mediums, but it had been a while since a mural project grabbed her attention.

-The General Brewing Corporation of San Francisco established the first Lucky Lager brewery in 1933, and that corporation would actually become controlled by Coast Breweries, Ltd. of B.C.in 1934, but with without a Canadian team at the helm.
+The General Brewing Corporation of San Francisco established the first Lucky Lager brewery in 1933, and that corporation would actually become controlled by Coast Breweries, Ltd. of B.C.in 1934.
 The second brewery to join the Lucky Lager group was a brewery that operated prior to prohibition and was one of the first WA start-ups after the repeal of 1933 — The Star Bewery Co of Vancouver WA.
 This was a short-lived home for the immigrant German brewer, Henry Weinhard, before he relocated to what would become Portland.
 Hop Gold was a top seller for Star Brewery — popular before and after prohibition.

 In 1939 things evolved and the company became reorganized as